Why tree adoption in Mumbai needs to be made cooler

-In a city of over 20 million people, only 17 patrons respond to an appeal for adoption of trees in the Bombay Natural History Society’s (BNHS) Nature Reserve in Goregaon.
-With 100 full-blown trees left unclaimed, it is evident that tree adoption needs to be made cooler to make a connect with Generation Next.
+In a city of over 20 million people, only 17 patrons respond to an appeal for adoption of trees in the Bombay Natural History Society's Nature Reserve in Goregaon

 Over 125 tall trees make a resplendent presence in a 33-acre plot in Goregaon.
 These trees have been around for a while, approximately for 50 years.
 They existed much before they became a part of the Nature Reserve owned by the Bombay Natural History Society (BNHS).

 Last year, when the BNHS was thinking of ways to commemorate the 20 years conservation education work in the Goregaon Reserve, a fraction of the group thought of projecting the trees as possible tools for fund-raising.
 What followed was an appeal to the people of Mumbai to adopt these trees and help the cause of biodiversity research.

 Priti Choghale (c) with Amandeepkaur Giran (l) Deepa Fernandes (r) at the Bombay Natural History Society (BNHS) Nature Reserve in Goregaon.
 Pics/Kaushik Thanekar